 If you have been denied the insurance benefits you deserve by Prudential Financial, contact Donahue & Horrow.
 Whether you have an individual disability claim, group short-term disability claim, group long-term disability claim, health insurance claim, life insurance claim, AD&D claim or long-term care insurance claim.
-We are available to help you with your and to discuss any questions you may have about your insurance policy or denied insurance claim.
+We are available to help you with your case and to discuss any questions you may have about your insurance policy or denied insurance claim.

 Donahue & Horrow is based in Los Angeles, but routinely handles cases throughout California.
 Call us at 877-664-5407.
 We can even meet with you face-to-face at your location to discuss your insurance claim, if necessary.

 Prudential Tactics In Denial of Disability Insurance Claims

 Prudential’s tactics to deny or delay disability and other insurance benefits follow a familiar insurance industry playbook:

 - Pay outs that are less than what the policyholders were entitled.

 - Using biased physicians to support bogus claim denials.